Protosnake/date-to-unix-test/README.md

 # Installation

 To install root dependencies, run the following commands in the root directory:
-`nvm use` or `nvm install` if you don't have the right version `npm install`
+`nvm use` or `nvm install` if you don't have the right version.
+`npm install`

 Then, navigate to each sub-module directory and run `npm install` to install their specific dependencies and follow the instructions in their respective README files.